UX Case Study

 We are going through a student mental health crisis problem.
 Students from all around the country are experiencing different mental health problems, preventing them from achieving academically and having an overall impact on their university experience.
 To really highligh the problem we are facing, a recent poll conducted in 2019 of 38,00 UK university students found that students expressed high levels of anxiety, loneliness, substance misuse and having ideas of self-harm, with 87.7% of students experiencing feelings of anxiety (Statistics from: https://www.theguardian.com/education/2019/mar/05/levels-of-distress-and-illness-among-students-in-uk-alarmingly-high#maincontent) With so many students experiencing different mental health problems,

 So, the app concept I have been working on is to help contribute to the student mental health crisis.
 Specifically, for this project I have been working on a ‘talk’ feature which provides students a space to communicate with one another through a chat forum.
-This is a feature which will help provide students with initial forms of support, hoping it will encourage conversation and
+This is a feature which will help provide students with initial forms of support, hoping it will encourage conversation and a safe outlet.

 Understanding the problem